elastic/eui/FAQ.md

 ## Can I contribute to EUI

 Yes!
-We accept PRs regularly similar to our other Elastic repo.
+We accept PRs regularly similar to our other Elastic repos.

 ## Why is EUI open source?